 - sheets of freezer paper (not wax paper or parchment paper) taped to a table or piece of wood

 - shellac coated wood available in art stores as traditional painting palettes

-Here is another example where glazing comes in handy.
-For this painting I’d like to darken the top half sky area, just at the very top edge and close to the two side edges.
-This is called a vignette technique, closing in the image a bit to make the sky feel more contained and not as expansive.
+Adding a vignette to a painting, is a good example to see where glazing can come in handy.
+For the painting pictured here, I want to darken the top edge of the sky area, and also close to the two side edges.
+This is called a vignette technique.
+A vignette uses a subtle darkening of the edges, closing in the image a bit.
+This will make the sky feel cozier, more contained and not as expansive.